Packing for a Bikepacking Adventure, with Sarah Hammond

 Sleeping gear is minimal for races – maybe just a sleeping mat cut down to the width and length of my back, and a bivvy bag.
 On a weekend trip I may include a tent and a sleeping bag as the need to nap in the dirt isn’t required.

-The Apidura Saddle Pack Dry is my most utilized piece.
+The Apidura Expedition Saddle Pack is my most utilized piece.
 It’s always with me, regardless of whether I’m racing or cruising with friends at the weekend.’

 How does your kit change between road and off-road events?